justgage/tachyons-elm/README.md

 This basically allows [Tachyons](http://tachyons.io/) auto-completion to work in Elm.

-See the Tachyons Module on http://package.elm-lang.org/packages/justgage/tachyons-elm/latest for more info.
+See the Tachyons Module on http://package.elm-lang.org/packages/groma84/tachyons-elm/latest for more info.

+This is an updated fork of http://package.elm-lang.org/packages/justgage/tachyons-elm/latest to support a newer version of Tachyons.

 # Working example